No more bubbles from 19 July – new EY guidance

 - From 16 August, the legal requirement to self-isolate for contacts of a positive case will end for everyone aged under 18, and for adults who have been fully vaccinated.

-- From 16 August, early years children who are a close contact of someone who tests positive should only take a PCR test if a member of their household tests positive.
+- From 16 August, early years children who are in close contact with someone who tests positive should only take a PCR test if a member of their household tests positive.

 - Protective measures will remain in place for the autumn term in all education settings including practicing good hygiene, ventilation, and regular testing until the end of September to strike a balance between relaxing restrictions and minimising further disruption to children’s education.

-- All school trips, drama, music and sporting activity will be able to resume in line with the relaxation of restrictions across society from 19 July.
+- All school trips, drama, music and sporting activities will be able to resume in line with the relaxation of restrictions across society from 19 July.

 Purnima Tanuku OBE, Chief Executive of NDNA, said: “We welcome the relaxation of bubbles or small consistent groups from 19 July and from 16 August, the nursery sector will give a huge sigh of relief at being able to scrap the self-isolation policy for close contacts.